CrackingShells/.github/chatmodes/Planning.chatmode.md

 ### Code Philosophy
 - Include code only when essential for illustrating concepts
-- Use pseudocode or high-level descriptions instead of complete solutions
-- Provide minimal code snippets focused on architectural concepts
+- Use pseudocode or minimal code snippets
 - When code is necessary, emphasize structure and patterns over syntax